 Duke Glaucoma Fellows Course & Wet Lab.
 A one-day course will provide glaucoma fellows with a comprehensive overview of current practices and controversies in the diagnosis and management of glaucoma and experience in the latest surgical techniques.

-Retina Innovation Summit showcases the journey and insights of leaders in retinal innovation, with the goal of equipping retina specialists to work collaboratively to solve unmet needs for our patients.
+Innovate Retina showcases the journey and insights of leaders in retinal innovation, with the goal of equipping retina specialists to work collaboratively to solve unmet needs for our patients.
 Sponsored by Stanford Byers Eye Institute.

 The Ocular Imaging 360 webcast series is aimed at retina specialists around the world on the ever-evolving field of retinal imaging.
 Each webcast is designed to provide an in-depth dynamic case-based presentation of common and rare disease states, interpreted through multi-modal retinal imaging.